install if not done yet

 Model import using the PEtab format

 In this notebook, we illustrate how to use pyPESTO together with PEtab and AMICI.
 The notebook first details the individual steps of the import and the creation of the objective function.
-Note that those can steps can be summarised, demonstrated at the end of the ‘Import’ section.
-After that optimization and visualisation are showcased.
+Note that those steps can be summarised, demonstrated at the end of the ‘Import’ section.
+After that, optimization and visualisation are showcased.
 We employ models from the benchmark collection, which we first download:

 [2]: